 Whole Life Insurance is part of the family of permanent life insurance products.
 That means that generally premiums are level for life, unlike term life insurance premiums that increase over time.

 (If you’re looking for a primer on available types of life insurance, please see our article on Types of Life Insurance)

 Whole life insurance premiums in the early years of the policy exceed the insurance costs of the company.
 Later in life whole life premiums, because they typically remain level, will actually be lower than the insurance costs of the company on an annual basis.
 What you are effectively doing is overpaying the true annual insurance cost in the early years of the policy.
-This overfunding is then saved up or reserved inside the policy.
+This over funding is then saved up or reserved inside the policy (called the cash value).
 Later when costs exceed what you’re paying in premiums, there’s money from the early years to make up that cost differential.
 Pay more now to pay less later.

-Now, if you cancel the policy after a period of time, the companies will typically refund you a portion of that overpayment in premium.
+Now, if you cancel the policy after a period of time, the companies will typically refund you a portion of that over payment in premium (cash value).
 This is known as a cash value or cash surrender value.
-It’s important to note that most of that cash value will be a refund of overpayment in premium, not some sort of investment.
+It is important to note that most of that cash value will be a refund of over payment in premium, especially in the early years.

-Today whole life insurance is still available (you can get a quote using the online rate calculator on the top of this page) however there are permanent insurance products available today that provide better guarantees at a lower cost.
+Today whole life insurance is still available (you can get a free online quoter instantly by clicking Free Quote at the top of this page), however there are permanent insurance products available today that provide better guarantees at a lower cost.
 Term to 100 and Universal Life are two such options.

 When purchasing life insurance it is very wise to seek out independent, unbiased advice from a life insurance broker who represents all of the life insurance companies in Canada.
 Feel free to reach out to us by email or phone at 1-877-344-4011 to speak with one of our licensed brokers and determine what product is best for you and your family.